 When people talk about dental surgery, what exactly do they mean?
 How is it done?
 And does it hurt?
 Today we’ll cover these questions and more as our Ottawa dentists provide facts and answer FAQs from patients.

 Dental surgery is a broad term referring to a number of medical procedures involving the teeth and gums.
-If you need dental implants, a wisdom tooth extraction, root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
+If you need dental implants, a wisdom tooth extraction, a root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
 At Sandy Hill Dental, we take a preventive approach to dental care and always strive to recommend the least invasive procedure possible while still effectively resolving dental issues for our patients.

 However, in some cases, surgery is necessary.
 A few of the most common dental surgery procedures include: